Ginsberg Family Artist-in-Residence Program

 The Ginsberg Family Artist-in-Residence Program was established in 2003 with a gift from Stuart Ginsberg’82 and his wife, Lisa, in order to bring distinguished artists to campus to teach, conduct workshops, and perform or exhibit works.

-Emily Eveleth is widely known for her paintings of jelly doughnuts.
-In fact, The Boston Globe wrote about this fascination in a 2008 article called “It’s time to paint the doughnuts.”
-She has had over 20 solo shows in museums and galleries on the East Coast, and received masters’ degrees from Smith College and the Massachusetts College of Art.
+Widely known for her paintings of jelly doughnuts.
+She has had over 20 solo shows in museums and galleries on the East Coast

-David Opdyke earned a bachelor of fine arts in painting and sculpture from the University of Cincinnati.
-His work has appeared in many individual and group exhibitions at galleries and museums including Washington D.C.’s Corcoran Gallery of Art and Chicago’s Hyde Park Arts Center.
-His work was on display in the summer of 2012 at the Bryce Wolkowitz Gallery in New York City
+Artist whose work has appeared in many individual and group exhibitions at galleries and museums including Washington D.C.’s Corcoran Gallery of Art and Chicago’s Hyde Park Arts Center.

 Conceptual artist who is known for creating intricately handcrafted objects that reflect his passion for music, popular culture, science, war, and American history.

 Russian-born painter and performance artist and one of the founders of the Sots Art movement (soviet Pop/Conceptual art) and a pioneer of multi-stylistic post-modernism.

 Comic book and public artist who teaches painting and drawing at Rice University in Houston, Texas.